Alternative Dispute Resolution (ADR)

 Maureen A. Denihan

-Maureen A. Denihan is the Deputy Director/Program Development and Community Outreach Director with the District Court of Maryland ADR Office.
+Maureen A. Denihan is the Executive Director of ADR Programs with the District Court of Maryland ADR Office.
 In that capacity, she works with judges, court staff, interns, volunteers and community partners to build, maintain and strengthen existing ADR programs in the District Court.
-In managing the ADR programs, Maureen is responsible for drafting internal and external policy and procedure manuals, supervising the administration of grant funding, and overseeing the ADR internship program.
-She works collaboratively both within the ADR Office and with external partners to improve programs and assist neutrals that provide services.
+In managing ADR programs, Maureen is responsible for drafting internal and external policy and procedure manuals, developing training and orientation programs, and oversight of the ADR internship program.
+She works collaboratively both within the ADR Office and with external partners to develop, implement, evaluate and improve programs and to assist neutrals that provide services.

 Shannon M. Baker

 Leona S. Elliott, Director of Roster Management, has been with the District Court of Maryland ADR Office since April 2008.
 In this position, she is responsible for scheduling over 300 ADR Volunteers across the State for the Day of Trial Mediation and Settlement Conferencing programs on a quarterly basis.
 She is also responsible for reviewing ADR Practitioner Activity Reports and other forms.
 She also reviews incoming ADR volunteer applications of potential volunteers to determine if there is a need to add new volunteers in specific districts and if they are ready to go through the orientation program for mediation and settlement conference neutral programs.
-She also works with the Regional ADR Program Directors to conduct orientation training and volunteer appreciation events.
+She also works with the Executive Director, Deputy Director, and the Regional ADR Program Directors to conduct orientation training and volunteer appreciation events.

 Cindy holds a BA degree in Political Science from Virginia Tech and a BS degree in Paralegal Studies from the University of Maryland.
 Prior to joining the District Court of Maryland ADR Office, she was a paralegal with an insurance defense firm.
 Cindy joined the District Court of Maryland ADR Office in April 2004 as Regional ADR Coordinator and completed the 50 hour Basic Mediation Training, offered by MACMC (now Community Mediation Maryland) in October 2004 and 20-Child Access Mediation, offered by Mediation Matters, Inc., in July 2005.
-Cindy currently holds the position of Regional ADR Program Director with the District Court of Maryland ADR Office managing programs in Baltimore, Carroll, Howard and Frederick counties.
+Cindy currently holds the position of Regional ADR Program Director with the District Court of Maryland ADR Office managing programs in Baltimore, Carroll, Howard, Frederick and Washington counties.